vincentaubert/base-console-app/README.md

 It's based on the Symfony console component and Box to generate phar files automatically.

-You have to install box to build your phar files.
+To build a phar you have to :
+- verify that phar.readonly config is set to Off in your php.ini
+- run php box.phar build